The Research Centre

 - The synchrotron BESSY II is our flagship.
-It operates full time, and yet we are currently working on upgrading BESSY II into BESSY VSR.
+It operates full time, and yet we are currently working on new accelerator schemes in the BESSY VSR demo project.
 VSR stands for Variable-pulse-length Storage Ring.Variable refers to the fact that future users will be able to set up each experimental station individually depending on whether they require long or short X-ray light pulses for their experiments.

 - Furthermore, we are already working on BESSY III, the Next Generation Berlin synchrotron.
 Thanks to close networking and collaboration with our partners, such as the Physikalisch Technische Bundesanstalt (PTB), the Max Planck Society, and the Universities of Berlin and Potsdam, Berlin has established itself as THE location for research with soft X-ray radiation.
 Key areas in research have been established here such as metrology with synchrotron radiation.

 - The Berlin political circles are advocating and have reserved a possible location for a synchrotron BESSY III in Adlershof.